knetikmedia/knetikcloud-java-client/docs/GamificationTriviaApi.md

 List and search tags by the beginning of the string

 For performance reasons, search &amp; category filters are mutually exclusive.
-If category is specified, search filter will be ignored in order to do fast matches for typeahead.
+If category is specified, search filter will be ignored in order to do fast matches for typeahead. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TRIVIA_ADMIN

 ### Example
 ```java